ekhadley/subliminal/README.md

 - recent evidence has adjusted me to begin thinking of more intensive methods of probing. namely:
    - gradient based methods
       - it seems that sequence level info (the specific prompt used, the previous numbers in the sequence, etc) cannot be neglected.
+      - gradients are the obvious tool for tracing the actual pathways through the model, outside of the DLAs.
+   - patching?
+      - not sure what kind of patching/ablations would give me leverage here, but there are many kinds I know of an probably many that I dont.
+Worth browsing.

 ## experiments to try:
 ### SAE experiments: